ibm-cloud-docs/cloud-databases-gen2/pricing.md

 - GB of RAM allocated per database instance member
 - GB of disk storage allocated per database instance member

 Each database instance consists of two or three members, depending on the database type, with each member holding a copy of the data to provide resiliency and high availability. {{site.data.keyword.databases-for}} instances are only available with [Isolated compute](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-isolated-compute&interface=ui) hosting.
-Isolated compute offers a choice of six standard vCPU x RAM resource profiles that are hosted on single-tenant compute instances for maximum workload isolation and security.
+Isolated compute offers a choice of standard vCPU x RAM resource profiles that are hosted on single-tenant compute instances for maximum workload isolation and security.
 Disk storage capacity per member is specified independently of the vCPU x RAM profile selected.
-Gen 2 deployments start with 4 vCPU x 16 GB RAM profiles as the smallest and 48 vCPU x 240 GB RAM as the largest profiles, depending on [regional availability](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-isolated-compute&interface=ui#isolated-compute-sizing-ui).
+Gen 2 deployments depend on regional availability, for more information, see [Isolated Compute sizing](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-isolated-compute&interface=ui#isolated-compute-sizing-ui).

 | Host size | vCPU x RAM | Best for |
 | --- | --- | --- |